Information & Data

 AICPA/Accountemps Student Scholarship Award: A $10,000 award given out to four students each year to cover expenses associated with the pursuit of an accounting undergraduate or graduate education.

 AICPA Scholarship Award for Minority Accounting Students: An award ranging from $1,000 to $5,000 given out to underrepresented racial minority students pursuing an accounting undergraduate or graduate education.

-The Education Foundation for Women in Accounting (EFWA) Undergraduate Scholarships: A series of awards for women pursuing postsecondary accounting education at all levels.
-Scholarships given to applicants based on qualifications like need, academic merit and nearness to degree completion.
+The Education Foundation for Women in Accounting (EFWA) Undergraduate Scholarships: A series of awards for women pursuing post secondary accounting education at all levels.
+Scholarships are awarded to applicants based on qualifications like need, merit, and nearness to degree completion.